EasyCrypt/easycrypt/README.md

 [see the section below](#installing-requirements-using-opam-non-posix-systems).

-Installing requirements using OPAM (POSIX systems)
+Installing requirements using OPAM 2 (POSIX systems)
 --------------------------------------------------------------------

-Starting with opam 1.2.0, you can install all the needed dependencies via the opam OCaml packages manager.
+You can install all the needed dependencies via the opam OCaml packages manager.

   0. Optionally, switch to a dedicated compiler for EasyCrypt:

       ```
-      $> opam switch -A $OVERSION easycrypt
+      $> opam switch create easycrypt $OVERSION
       ```

-      where `$OVERSION` is a valid OCaml version (e.g. 4.02.1)
+      where `$OVERSION` is a valid OCaml version (e.g. ocaml-base-compiler.4.07.0)

   1. Add the EasyCrypt repository: